TZstatsADS/Spring2019-Proj3-grp3/README.md

 * Brainstormed and researched on deep learning-based models that we can use for the super resolution task
 * Tried to implement a deep CNN model for the super resolution task (https://github.com/jiny2001/dcscn-super-resolution/)
 * Explored and implemented different options for improving the xgboost model by changing and optimizing the parameters (max_depth, nrounds, booster, etc)
-* Researched new datasets that we could use as a validation set to ensure the performance of our improved model
+* Researched and discovered new datasets that we could use as our own test dataset to ensure the performance of our improved model
+* Did most of the work to fine-tune the parameters of the final xgboost model for submission (notably, cut down the training time from 30 minutes to 2-3minutes)
+* Major contributor and participated in every stage of the project cycle

 *Shengwei Huang*
 * Constructed the basic XGBoost model (train function, test function, cross validation fucntion)